ghamadi/react-nimble-store/README.md

 ```

 ## Overriding State
-With a store instance being reusable through multiple providers, it is possible that sometimes you want to nest providers of the same store instance in order to override part of the initial state for a given subtree.
+Sometimes you want to nest providers of the same store instance in order to override part of the initial state for a given subtree.
 Achieving this is simple using the optional `value` prop of the store's `Provider`.

 ```jsx
 const themeState = (setState) => ({
   theme: 'light',